 - Topic of conversation – Clearly defined subject of the conversation and why you had the conversation

-- What you discussed – The key points discussed, for example, if the conversation was a coaching conversation, record behavior-based examples and feedback
+- What you discussed – The key points discussed; for example, if it was a coaching conversation, then record evidence-based examples and feedback

-- Follow-up action steps – What agreed-upon action you and the direct report agree to take after the session
+- Follow-up action steps – What action you and the direct report agreed to take after the session

 - Date of conversation – Always date any document of record